Glizzus/SCPing/README.md

 Currently, this only supports file upload.
 I have no clue if Bidirectional file transfer is possible as of now.

+Also, because ICMP is not intended for streaming, sometimes bytes will be out of order.
+This may render images corrupted and binaries unusable.
+This may be best used for plain text exfiltration, where errors can easily be spotted and fixed.

 ## Prerequisites

 The server requires `tcpdump`.
 Additionally, it must be in your system `PATH` variable.